raphi-tech/git-mirror/README.md

 ```bash
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```
-When you're prompted to "Enter a file in which to save the key", type the default file location and replace id_ALGORITHM with your custom key name.
+When you're prompted to "Enter a file in which to save the key", press Enter if no SSH key exists yet or put in the default file location and replace id_ed25519 with your custom key name.

-> Enter file in which to save the key (/c/Users/YOU/.ssh/id_ALGORITHM): [/c/Users/YOU/.ssh/custom_key_name]
+> Enter file in which to save the key (/c/Users/YOU/.ssh/id_ed25519): [Enter] OR [/c/Users/YOU/.ssh/custom_key_name]

 3. At the prompt, type a secure passphrase or leave empty for no passphrase.